jpanakkal22/team_project_1/README.md

 >A user can use the microphone to record speech in English, which will be transcribed and translated into German.

-Microsoft Speech Recognition and Microsoft Translator v3.00 are used to accomplish these tasks.
+>Microsoft Speech Recognition and Microsoft Translator v3.00 are used to accomplish these tasks.

+>**Disclaimer - *Unfortunately, this project was unable to be fully functional before the deadline.***

 ![Speech-Text-Translator](assets/Speech-Text_WebPagePreview.png)